 Step Contents

 Fabrication - Nb-sheet preparation and forming of half-cell,

 process - Assembly with electron-beam welding (EBW)

-Surface - 1 st Electro-polishing (Bulk-EP)
+Surface - 1 st Electro-polishing (Bulk-EP, ~ 150 μm)

-preparation - Ultrasonic degreasing/Ethanol rising /Fresh EP,
+preparation - Ultrasonic degreasing/Ethanol rising /Flash EP

 process - High-pressure, pure-water rinsing

 - Hydrogen degassing (Heating in vac.)

 - Tuning of field flatness,

-- 2 nd EP
+$-2^{\rm nd}$ EP (~ 20 μm)

+- Ultrasonic degreasing/ethanol rinsing/Flash-EP

-- High-pressure, pure-water rinsing, or Fresh-EP
+- High-pressure, pure-water rinsing,

-- Assembling with inut-coupler and antenna
+- Assembling with input-coupler and antenna

 - Baking

 Vertical test - Testing at 2K

 - Thermometry and mode measurement

 The most promising surface preparation technique is electro-polishing (EP) as developed for TRISTAN at KEK [21].
 Sharp edges or tips are smoothed out, resulting in a very glossy surface.
 Cleaning of the surface after the EP process is also crucial for avoiding field emission.
-Ultrasonic degreasing by using detergent has been attempted with good results at JLab, and ethanol rinsing achieved good results at DESY as it is discussed below.
+Ultrasonic degreasing by using detergent has been attempted with good results at JLab, and ethanol rinsing achieved good results at DESY as is discussed below.
 High-pressure rinsing with ultra-high purity water is crucial as the final process.
 Further R&D on the EP process continues at JLab, CEA, and other laboratories.
 As a summary of fundamental research and development based on the single cell cavity, Fig. 6 shows progress of the field gradient with the single cell niobium cavity, according to advances of surface preparation process as well as the cavity shape [10].